nstene/SleepSEEG/doc/feature_extraction.rst

     This gif shows, how does program go through the data with lag = 50 and compute signes PLI between them.
-The y(n_i) represents n_i_th value of signal, 'i' stands for the number of iterations.
+The y(n_i) represents n_i_th value of signal, 'i' stands for the the lag in iterations.
 Gif shows signed values of PLI for better understanding, but this feature counts only with absolute value of PLI.